ess-dive-workspace/essdive-amplicon/README.md

 Funding for the development of ESS-DIVE ESS-DIVE Amplicon Data Reporting Format was provided by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Climate and Environmental Science Division, Data Management program.

 ## Recommended citation
-Weisenhorn, Pamela; Beilsmith, Kathleen (2021): ESS-DIVE Amplicon Data Reporting Format.
-Environmental System Science Data Infrastructure for a Virtual Ecosystem (ESS-DIVE).
+Weisenhorn, P., Beilsmith, K. (2022).
+ESS-DIVE Reporting Format for Amplicon Abundance Tables.
+Environmental System Science Data Infrastructure for a Virtual Ecosystem (ESS-DIVE), ESS-DIVE repository. https://doi.org/10.15485/1865729

 ## Related references
 *Will be updated soon**